What is an exercise electrocardiogram?

-- You will be instructed on how to walk on the treadmill or use the bicycle.
+- You will be instructed on how to walk on the treadmill or use the bike.

-- You will begin to exercise at a minimal level.
+- You will start to exercise at a minimal level.
 The intensity of the exercise will be slowly increased.

 - ECG and blood pressure readings will be taken periodically to measure how well your heart and body are responding to the exercise.